aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 ```

 - `run(command: str)`: lets you run a linux command that will persist in the shell session.

+## Kubernetes admin

+Kubernetes admin refers to installing a Kubernetes cluster and managing it on a generic Linux device or VM.

+Because Kubernetes is pretty heavy, each machine that runs a Kubernetes cluster must have these prerequisites:

+- 2 GB RAM per machine
+- 2 vCPUs for the control-plane node

 ## Kubernetes security